rubygems/bundler-site/source/docs/rationale.md

 Now that your code is available to Ruby, you can require the gems that you need.
 For instance, you can `require 'sinatra'`.
-If you have a lot of dependencies, you might want to say "require all of the gems in my `Gemfile`".
+If you have a lot of dependencies, you might want to say "require all of the gems in my Gemfile".
 To do this, put the following code immediately following `require 'bundler/setup'`:

 ``` ruby